justdie386/luaohook/README.md

 Annnnd you are now done, if you didn't get any errors, you should have two .so files in your current folder

-**TROUBLESHOOTING**

-if you are having a windows error about a missing dll.
-Go to the libuiohook/build folder, and copy the .dll to your current directory If you get this issue on mac, try the same but by copying the .dylib file

-If you are getting weird errors about some uiohook functions stuff. make sure the compiler can find the uiohook.h from the libuiohook/include folder if its just not working, edit the .c file and change this line `#include <uiohook.h>` to `#include "uiohook.h"` then copy the uiohook.h file from the libuiohook/include folder to the luaohook directory.
-Recompile with the previous commands and it should be fixed.

 **USAGE**

 ```lua